Home » Visit » Travel Ideas » 10 Day Trips from Brasov You Should Take to Uncover Transylvania

 Visit all these sites with our day tour Medieval Fortresses of Transylvania.

 Sibiu is one of the oldest cities in Transylvania, founded like Brasov by the German colonists.
-Its central squares date from the medieval ages and are an excellent testimony to the urban and defensive military planning of the colonists.
+Its central squares date from the medieval ages and are a must-see along with the magnificent Evangelical Church.

 If you’ve missed a visit to Peles on your way from Bucharest to Brasov, don’t worry.
 The royal castle is one hour away by car and less by train.
 In fact, this is the best option as the traffic can cause significant delays by car.

-You have enough train connections to spend the entire day in Sinaia if you wish.
+You have enough train connections to spend the entire day in Sinaia and do some more sightseeing.
 Check the timetable on mersultrenurilor.infofer.ro

 Dino Park is a favorite family destination and for good reason.
 Set in Rasnov, this dinosaur-themed amusement park is the best way to keep your kids happy after carrying them around Brasov.
 Let’s face it, kids need to play even if you’d rather hike or tour the fortresses.